Cameroon National Association for Family Welfare

 The Cameroon National Planning Association for Family Welfare (CAMNAFAW) was created in 1987 to respond to the needs of women who wanted to plan their families and to enjoy higher standards of living.
 The organization has rapidly grown into the country’s leading provider of sexual and reproductive health (SRH) services.

 The challenges facing the people of Cameroon and the organization are severe.
 This is a country with very high levels of maternal death and child mortality and an HIV prevalence rate of over 10%.
 Health provision is limited: CAMNAFAW is working tirelessly to deliver to populations in the greatest and most urgent need of SRH support.

-Through 5 service points, including dedicated youth sites, run by 27 full-time staff supported by over 1,500 volunteers, CAMNAFAW provides a complete suite of sexual and reproductive health (SRH) services.
+Through its service points, including dedicated youth sites, run by full-time staff and supported by over a thousand volunteers, CAMNAFAW provides a complete suite of sexual and reproductive health (SRH) services.
 It offers family planning, vaccination, paediatric care services, antenatal and post-natal care, post-abortion care, the diagnosis and treatment of sexually transmitted and opportunistic infections, screening of cancers of the reproductive system, general laboratory work, voluntary counselling and testing (VCT), home-based care, and education programmes aimed at reducing stigma and discrimination associated with HIV and AIDS.

 An estimated 80% of clients are poor, marginalized, socially excluded and/or under-served.
 These include people living with HIV and AIDS (PLHIV), sex workers, and unmarried men and women.